About me

 I have specifically worked with children, adolescents, neuro-developmental/learning difficulties and couples/families struggling with parenting and/or child mental health difficulties.

-I also provide clinical supervision and professional consultation.
+I also provide clinical supervision, professional consultation.

 I provide short-term goal focussed therapy as well as more analytical long-term open ended therapy.